NFARAdmin/TA100-GitFlowWebsite/2_GetStarted.md

 ## Intro to Terminal
 Many of the Git commands are run in Terminal.
 What is Terminal?
 The Mac Terminal is a command line interface (CLI) for the MacOS operating system (OS).
 Percy Grunwald from TopTechSkills has an excellent 15min video about Terminal for beginners.
 Please take a moment to view the [video](https://www.youtube.com/watch?v=aKRYQsKR46I) and familiarize yourself with Terminal then come back here.
 If interested in learning more on your own time, a more in depth explanation can be found [here](https://www.youtube.com/watch?v=ogWoUU2DXBU).

+While there are many graphical user interface (GUI) based softwares that allow you to manage your repository, it is very important to learn the CLI commands.
+Many projects may only use the command line to interact with a remote repository, so it is basic skill level that you should learn.

 Here are some useful commands for terminal (% is prompt and not part of the command):

 ```